 What it Means to be Popular

 Let’s start by defining what it means to be the most popular post.
 Do you want to feature the posts that have done well in search over the last year?
 Or how about the posts that have gained the most social media traffic?
 Or maybe you just want to know what has been viewed the most.
 Step 1 is determining what most popular means to you.
-Today we will focused on most viewed and later on this week I’ll put up a few more ways that you can find your top content using Google Analytics.
+We will focused on most viewed.

 Determine Your Time Frame

 For our “best of” blog we wanted to consider all of the content that was viewed this year.
 So step one was to change our time frame in Google Analytics.
-We set our start date at 1/1/2016 and our end date to the latest date possible.
+Set your start date as far back as you want to measure and the end date to the latest date possible.

 View All Pages